Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 |Todd||(Edward Todd & Company) A pen and pencil manufacturer located in New York City; founded in 1871 by Edward Todd, who was then a partner in Mabie, Todd & Company.
 The company produced both gold and steel nibs as well as complete pens.
 Incorporated in 1897, the company continued in business under Edward Todd, Jr., until 1932.
 In 1881, the company introduced the “Paragon Fountain Pen,” apparently some kind of piston-filler.
 See also Mabie Todd.|

 1 A marketing name used by Pelikan to identify its pen models fitted with barrel Binden of hand-engraved sterling silver and niello in the style made famous by the swordmakers of Toledo, Spain.
 Some Toledo models have the silver portion plated as vermeil, while others leave it unplated.
 Shown below (upper) is a modern Pelikan Toledo.
 See also Binde, Damascened, niello, silver, vermeil.
-2 (Toledo Pen Company) A Toledo, Ohio, company, founded in 1923, that produced excellent copies of Conklin pens until c.
+2 (Toledo Pen Company) A pen manufacturing company located in Toledo, Ohio; founded in 1923 by Isaac Kleeman, Abraham J. Kahnweiler, Henry G. Himelhoch, Leo Levitt, Charles B. Helburn, Charles J. McGovern, and Albert E. Van Meer.
+Toledo produced excellent copies of Conklin pens until c.
 1925, when it was ordered by the Federal Trade Commission to cease and desist.
-Toledo was one of a series of similar companies set up by the Skidmore brothers.
 Shown below (lower) is a Toledo “Ever Last” pen made to look like a senior-sized Conklin Endura.
-See also Conklin, Skidmore.
+See also Conklin.
+3 (Toledo Gold Filler Fountain Pen Company) One of several names under which brothers Major F. and Elmer L. Skidmore styled their Toledo, Ohio, company.
+In 1923, the company was named in a Federal Trade Commission complaint alleging fraudulent manufacture of pens intended to resemble those of Conklin.
+See also Skidmore.

 A titanium fountain pen (shown below) produced 1970-1971 by Parker and called the “Space Pen,” in tribute to the U.S. Apollo space program.
 The T-1 had an integral nib that was user adjustable by means of a screw on the underside of the feed.
 (U.S. Patent No 3,606,556).
 Because of the difficulty in working titanium and in procuring titanium sheet of sufficient quality, the T-1’s manufacturing cost was so high that the pen cost more to make than its retail price of $20.00.
 One major problem that resulted from the difficulty of working the metal was that weld securing the nib tipping material was weak, and even a slight impact can break the tipping material off.
 In 1978, Parker introduced a second integral-nib pen, this time made of stainless steel and called the Falcon.
 See also Falcon (definition 2), integral nib.